Computing the flip distance between triangulations: The algorithm

+\begin{proof} ({\bf Theorem~\ref{thm:traverse}}) Let ${\cal S}$ be the sequence of actions constructed according to \rec~when invoked on component $C$, which corresponds to a traversal of $J_C$.
+It is clear that the order of the flips in ${\cal S}$ corresponds to a topological sorting of $C$ because every flip corresponds to the removal of a source node from a chunk resulting from $C$ in the recursive definition of $J_C$, and because $J_C$ is a spanning subgraph of $C$ by Lemma~\ref{lem:spanning}.
+Therefore, it suffices to show the validity of the construction of ${\cal S}$ (\ie, that the actions taken in the construction are valid actions), and that the length of ${\cal S}$ is at most $11|V(C)|$.
+To do the latter, we charge the actions of ${\cal S}$ to the nodes and edges of $J_C$.

-{\bf Traversal} starts in a component $H$ at an entry node $f_h$.
-In Lemma~\ref{lem:walk} we showed that there is a path $B=\langle f_s=b_1, \ldots, b_{\ell}=f_h\rangle$ from a source node $f_s$ in $H$ to $f_h$ that corresponds to a walk by the algorithm in the current triangulation ${\cal T}$ from edge $\epsilon(f_h)$ to $\epsilon(f_s)$; moreover, the length of this walk is at most the number of flips in $B$.
-The algorithm can perform this walk using actions of type (i), and the number of such actions is at most the length of $B$.
-Now the algorithm is at edge $\epsilon(f_s)$ in ${\cal T}$. {\bf Traversal} then removes the source node $f_s$.
-This corresponds to flipping edge $\epsilon(f_s)$, which is one action of the algorithm either of type (ii) or (iii).
-Next, {\bf Traversal} considers every component $H_p$, $p=1, \ldots, x$, of $H-f_s$.
-For each component $H_p$, {\bf Traversal} finds an entry point $f_{h'}$ to $H_p$, and recursively traverses $H_p$ starting from $f_{h'}$.
-In Lemma~\ref{lem:sharetriangle}, we showed that the edges $\phi(f_s)$ and $\epsilon(f_{h'})$ share a triangle in the triangulation when {\bf Traversal} is recursively called on $H_p$.
-If there is only one component in $H-f_s$, there is no need for stack operations.
-If there is more than one component in $H-f_s$, we push $\phi(f_s)$ into the stack after flipping $f_s$.
-In case there is only one component left, we also pop the stack after jumping to the top of the stack.
-It is not difficult to see that each of the steps of {\bf Traversal} corresponds to one action of the algorithm of types (i)-(v).
+\rec~is invoked on a chunk $H$ with an entry node $f_h$ of $H$ (initially $H=C$ and $f_h$ is a node in $C$ whose underlying edge is a changed edge in the current triangulation ${\cal T}$).
+In Lemma~\ref{lem:walk} we showed that there is a path $B=\langle f_s=b_1, \ldots, b_{\ell}=f_h\rangle$ from a source node $f_s$ in $H$ to $f_h$ that corresponds to a walk $W$ from edge $\epsilon(f_h)$ to $\epsilon(f_s)$ in the current triangulation ${\cal T}$; moreover, the length of this walk is at most the length of $B$. \rec~appends to ${\cal S}$ a sequence of actions for performing $W$ of type (i) (as defined in Subsection~\ref{subsec:actions}), and the number of such actions is at most the length of $B$.
+Then \rec~appends to ${\cal S}$ an action that flips $\epsilon(f_s)$, which is one action either of type (ii), (iii) or (iv).
+Next, \rec~recurses on each chunk $H_p$ of $H-f_s$, starting at the entry point $f_{h_p}$ of $H_p$.
+In Lemma~\ref{lem:sharetriangle}, we showed that the edges $\phi(f_s)$ and $\epsilon(f_{h_p})$ are either identical, or they share a triangle in the current triangulation when \rec~is recursively called on $H_p$.
+Hence, in at most one action of type-(i), we can move from $\phi(f_s)$ to $\epsilon(f_{h_p})$.
+If there is more than one chunk in $H-f_s$, \rec~appends an action of type-(iii) to ${\cal S}$ that pushes $\phi(f_s)$ into the stack after flipping $f_s$; moreover, the last action that it appends to ${\cal S}$ after recursing on the components of $H^-$ is an action of type-(v) that pops the stack and moves to the top of it.